cheng-01037/cheng-01037.github.io/_pages/about.md

 - Domain generalization and uncertainty modeling for easy-to-deploy and trustworthy machine learning
 - Few-/zero-shot learning for improving data efficiency on long-tailed medical data
 - Machine learning for medical scientific discoveries (e.g., cardiovascular science)
-- Applications of the above learning approaches in addressing clinical and medical research challenges.
+- Applications of the above learning approaches in addressing clinical and medical research challenges

 We are also part of the [Oxford Biomedical Image Analysis Cluster (BioMedIA)](https://eng.ox.ac.uk/biomedical-image-analysis/).